ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 ### Creating a Database

-An Altibase database consists of one or more logical storage units called tablespaces, which collectively store all of the database's data.
+Altibase database consists of one or more logical storage units called tablespaces, which collectively store all of the database's data.
 Altibase stores data logically in tablespaces and physically in data files, which are associated with corresponding tablespaces.
 Before the database server can be started, it is first necessary to create a database manually using the CREATE DATABASE command.

 This section describes the types of tablespaces and logging systems, and how to create a database.

 #### Types of Tablespaces

-An Altibase database consists of several kinds of tablespaces.
+Altibase database consists of several kinds of tablespaces.
 Tablespaces are classified into several types, depending on their usage and how the data is stored.

 By default, when the user runs the CREATE DATABASE statement, checkpoint images and data files are created in the $ALTIBASE_HOME/dbs directory.